TelosLabs/rails_challenge/README.md

 ```

-## Challenge Steps
+## Challenges

+Choose at least 3 out of the 5 points to complete in 45 minutes.

-1. Create a Form allowing you to create a Course and Teacher and optionally assign it to multiple students.
-Use a Form object approach instead of nested params.
+1. Create a Form for `Course registrations` that allows you to create a Course and its associated Teacher at the same time.
+Use a Form object approach to represent the Course Registration interface instead of nested params.
 2. Add a Search bar to the Courses index that will allow searching by course name and subject.
 (Feel free to add gems as needed)
 3. Set up a job to send students their grades when the course finishes (end_date).
 Consider that more than one course could end on the same date.
+4. Create a form for Course metrics that will allow you to select a course, and submit and that will produce the following metrics: course grade average, top 5 students and failed students (less than a 70 grade).
+5. Add a button to the Courses index named "Compute Grades".
+The button will schedule a job to calculate the average grades of each curse and send through a turbo broadcast update the index to show the average for each course.